-Guinness is an ideal beer to use in no yeast beer bread because of the rich, savory flavour.
-The bread is not savory but Guinness adds a depth of flavour that is unique.
+Guinness is an ideal beer to use in no yeast beer bread because of the rich, savoury flavour.
+The bread is not savoury but Guinness adds a depth of flavour that is unique.

 Try These Other Easy Quick Bread Recipes:

 - 3 cups all-purpose flour